Jumaana-bit/DataManagement-/README.md

 ```
 2. Fill in the required information:
   - Start by entering IATA codes for the departure and destination airports (e.g., YYZ -> DXB).
+  - The date range between departure and return should not exceed 30 days.
 3. Explore the system:
   - Complete the booking process by entering passenger details and making the payment.
   - View your booking details and download the boarding pass.